 Twitter: @RucksackRose Sharing my own work and that of the talented people I follow

-Instagram: rucksackrose A visual record of various walks
+Instagram: rucksackrose A visual record of various walks and trips

 YouTube: RucksackRose Walking, camping and gear videos & slideshows